 During our pre-birth meeting, we will cover emergency situations.
 At this point in your pregnancy, your care provider will have already discussed potential scenarios and plans of action with you.
 We will review these together and discuss your preferences should the worst occur.

-Babies often come in cozy dark rooms in the dead of night and as a Perth birth photographer, I know how important it is to capture those special moments in low light.
+Babies often come in cozy dark rooms in the dead of night and as a Perth birth photographer & videographer, I know how important it is to capture those special moments in low light.

 Due to this I'm equipped with the best photography gear on the market, and I've spent countless hours mastering the art of editing low-light images to ensure they're beautifully captured.